 Peak flow is suitable for adults and children over five, as long as they’re able to blow well into the device.

 How is a peak flow test done?

-You take a full breath in, then blow out as fast as you can into a small, hand-held plastic tube called a peak flow meter.
+You take a full breath in, then blow out as hard and as fast as you can into a small, hand-held plastic tube called a peak flow meter.
 The measurement taken is called your ‘peak flow’.
 It is measured in litres per minute.

-You need to repeat this test a few times so your GP or asthma nurse can note down your best reading out of a few readings.
+You need to repeat this test a few times so your GP or asthma nurse can note down your best reading.

 It’s useful to know your personal best reading because when you do peak flow tests in the future they can be compared to your personal best reading.

 You might be asked to do a peak flow test when you first go to the doctors with symptoms that might be asthma.
-It helps the doctor to see how open your airways are.
+It helps your GP to see how open your airways are.

-Sometimes if other tests such as FeNO and Spirometry haven’t given certain results, your GP will want to monitor your peak flow for 2-4 weeks.
-But peak flow readings alone are not a reliable way to confirm or rule out asthma in children.
+Sometimes if other tests, such as FeNO and Spirometry, haven’t given clear results, your GP will want to monitor your peak flow for two-four weeks.
+But peak flow readings alone are not a reliable way to confirm or rule out asthma.

 Peak flow is also used once you have an asthma diagnosis to check how your airways are.
 You can take your own peak flow and record the readings in a peak flow diary.